RachelRadford21/FEMRockPaperScissors/README.md

   - At the end of the game, the score resets, but you can't tell until you start the game over and click on a circle.
-The score then resets to 12 or 11 if the circle you click on causes you to lose that hand.
+The score then resets to 12 or 11 if the circle you click on, causes you to lose that hand.

 The original design can be found at: https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH